vidjil/vidjil/doc/user.md

     you can change the sample viewed by clicking on the `←` and `→` buttons, or cycle trough them by clicking on the "▶" button.

-  - *analyzed reads.* umber of reads where the underlying RepSeq algorithm found a V(D)J recombination, for that sample.
+  - *analyzed reads.* Number of reads where the underlying RepSeq algorithm found a V(D)J recombination, for that sample.
     See *Number of analyzed reads* below.
     By hovering the mouse, one also sees the *total*